Research Spotlight

 Joshua Robinson, McNair Scholar

-Dr. John Wood, the University's Robert A. Welch Distinguished Professor of Chemistry, averages 60 to 70 hours a week in the east wing of the Baylor Sciences Building (BSB).
+John L. Wood, Ph.D., FRSC, the University's Robert A. Welch Distinguished Professor of Chemistry, averages 60 to 70 hours a week in the east wing of the Baylor Sciences Building (BSB).
 A world-renowned chemist and cancer researcher, Wood is recognized for his impactful work in an area of chemistry called natural products synthesis or total synthesis, which involves re-creating complex, naturally occurring molecules in a lab setting.

 Samantha Yruegas, Graduate Researcher